My name is Roman Kogan. I am a math PhD student at Texas A&M University. My undergraduate degree was from SUNY Stony Brook.

 Research and other work

-On a Basis for the Framed Link Vector Space Spanned by Chord Diagrams
+- On a Basis for the Framed Link Vector Space Spanned by Chord Diagrams. (with B.Bischof, D.N.Yetter).
+Accepted for publication in Journal of Knot Theory and Ramifications.
+Preprint at ArXiv.

 - NvTrees, n-dimensional Thompson groups calculator (Java Applet and Standalone);